Realme X2 Pro full review

 Although the initial lineup of Realme phones in Europe is somewhat limited (they can be counted on the fingers of one hand), the brand’s reputation and popularity has grown relatively quickly.

 The Realme X2 Pro is the company’s most expensive model, but it is still among the most competitively priced phones at under £400.
+Also check out the Realme X50 Pro 5G.

 In return you get the latest Snapdragon 855+ processor from Qualcomm, which reaches a clock speed of 2.96 Ghz and so will be free from any performance issues whatsoever.
 Let’s run through the different models and pricing.